 9. Jewel in the Palace

-Jewel in the Palace is about an orphaned girl in 15th century Korea, who becomes the first woman to overcome a series of social discrimination.
+Jewel in the Palace is about an orphaned girl in 15th century Korea who becomes the first woman to overcome a series of social discriminations.
 She becomes the royal cook and later the supreme royal physician.
 The drama is based on the real story about a remarkable and determined girl.
 It's the story of touching friendships, star-crossed love, and political intrigues (with some repetitive and predictable plot twists though).

 8. Deep Rooted Tree